Expat Exchange

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Poland is to use online resources such as websites and classifieds.
 Websites such as Gumtree, OLX, and Otodom are popular in Poland and offer a wide range of rental properties.
 Additionally, you can search for rental properties on social media platforms such as Facebook and Twitter.
 Additionally, you can contact local real estate agents who can help you find a suitable place to live.
-Finally, you can also look for rental properties in newspapers and magazines," explained one expat living in Poland.
+Finally, you can also look for rental properties in newspapers and magazines," remarked one expat who made the move to Poland.

 What is a typical expat home or apartment like in Poland?